BVNetwork/Newsletter/readme.md

   <add name="EPiCode.Newsletter.SendGrid" connectionString="username=sendgridusername;password=sendgridpassword" providerName="Custom" />
 </connectionStrings>
 ```
 **Note!** You can create additional SendGrid users that only has access to the API, and not the full administration interface.
-It is recommended to create a separate account in order to authorize access to the SendGrid API.
+It is recommended to create a separate account in order to provide access to the SendGrid API only.

 ### Access Rights ###
 By default, only members of the `CmsAdmins` and `NewsletterEditors` roles are allowed to send newsletters.
 You can add `NewsletterEditors` as a virtual role and add other roles to it if you do not want to add it as a group with individual users.